-Leading dance companies sometimes have summer training programs from which they sometimes select candidates for admission to their regular full-time training programs.
+Leading professional dance companies sometimes have intensive summer training programs from which they might select candidates for admission to their regular full-time training programs.

 Modern dancers normally begin formal training while they are in high school.
 They attend after-school dance programs and summer training programs to prepare for their career or for a college dance program.

 Some dancers and choreographers pursue postsecondary education.
 Many colleges and universities offer bachelor’s and/or master’s degrees in dance, typically through departments of theater or fine arts.
-The National Association of Schools of Dance accredits more than 70 dance programs.
-Most include coursework in a variety of dance styles, including modern, jazz, ballet, and hip-hop.
+In March 2015, there were about 85 dance programs accredited by the National Association of Schools of Dance.
+Most programs include coursework in a variety of dance styles, including modern, jazz, ballet, and hip-hop.
 Most entrants into college dance programs have previous formal training.

 Work Experience in a Related Occupation